The Cost of Information: The Case of Constant Marginal Costs: Preliminaries

 Now consider the hyperplane Let $D^{o}$ be the interior of $D$.
 It remains to show that the hyperplane $H$ satisfies $H\cap D^{o}\neq\emptyset$.
-This will imply that the projection of $H \cap D$ on $\RR^I$, which equals $C$, has non-empty interior.
+This will imply that the projection of $H \cap D$ on $\RR^I$, which equals $C$, has nonempty interior.

 Let $w \in D^{o}$.
 By assumption, $(1,\ldots,1) \in \RR^J$ is in the interior of $\left\{ (\phi_{k}(\xi))_{k\in J}:\xi\in Y\right\}$.
 Hence, there exists $\alpha \in (0,1)$ small enough and $\xi \in Y$ such that $\phi_k(\xi) = \frac{1}{1-\alpha} - \frac{\alpha}{1-\alpha}w_k$ for every $k \in J$.
 Define $z = \alpha w + (1 - \alpha) (\phi_k(\xi))_{k \in I \cup J} \in D$.
 Then $z_k = 1$ for every $k \in J$.
 In addition, because $w \in D^o$ then $z\in D^o$ as well.
 Hence $z \in H \cap D^o$. \end{proof}